open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Observable counters can be used to measure an additive, non-negative, monotonically increasing value.

-For example, here's how you might report time since the application started:
+For example, here's how you report time since the application started:

 ```go
 import (